 Editor: in P1225L45-47 change TRN-T field to TRN-T subfield as follows:

-The BS-FBCK field indicates the index of the TRN-T field that was received with the best quality in the last received BRP-TX PPDU, where the first TRN-T field in the PPDU is defined as having an index equal to 1.
+The BS-FBCK field indicates the index of the TRN-T subfield that was received with the best quality in the last received BRP-TX PPDU, where the first TRN-T subfield in the PPDU is defined as having an index equal to 1.

 Editor: in P1235L22 change TRN-T field to TRN field as follows:

-the STA has measured on the TRN-T fields of the BRP packet that contained the Channel Measurement
+the STA has measured on the TRN field of the BRP packet that contained the Channel Measurement

-Editor: in P1235 table 9-256 change TRN-T field to TRN subfield in all occurences.
+Editor: in P1235 table 9-256 change TRN-T field to TRN-T subfield in all occurences.

 Editor: in P1382L12 change TRN-R fields to TRN-R subfields as follows:

-corresponding to 0 to 64 TRN-R fields.
+corresponding to 0 to 64 TRN-R subfields.
 Other values are reserved.
 If the subfield is set to 0, the transmitting

 Editor: in P1878L19 change TRN-R fields to TRN-R subfields as follows:

-set to indicate the number of TRN-R fields the initiator requests for use in the BRP transaction.
+set to indicate the number of TRN-R subfields the initiator requests for use in the BRP transaction.

 Editor: in P1891L21-23 change TRN-R fields to TRN-R subfields as follows:

-with a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R fields the responder requests for use in the BRP transaction
+with a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R subfields the responder requests for use in the BRP transaction

 Editor: in P1891L26 change TRN-R fields to TRN-R subfields as follows:

 sector antenna pattern.
-The receiver may use the TRN-R fields for receive training.
+The receiver may use the TRN-R subfields for receive training.

 Editor: in P1891L40 change TRN-R fields to TRN-R subfields as follows:

-If I-MID was granted in addition to R-MID, the initiator shall send a BRP frame with TRN-R fields
+If I-MID was granted in addition to R-MID, the initiator shall send a BRP frame with TRN-R subfields

 Editor: in P1895L42 change TRN-R fields to TRN-R subfields as follows:

-respond with a BRP packet (20.10.2.2 (Beam refinement)) including as many TRN-R fields as indicated in
+respond with a BRP packet (20.10.2.2 (Beam refinement)) including as many TRN-R subfields as indicated in

 Editor: in P1895L50 change TRN-T fields to TRN-T subfields as follows: